asadbashir7755/Kubernetes_Projects/kubernetes_general_concepts.md

 By default, Kubernetes keeps only a limited number of successful and failed jobs in history.

 That’s why you only ever see a few recent pods (the old ones are deleted automatically).

+laberls in k8s deployment
+Think of selector.matchLabels as a “filter” and template.metadata.labels as “tags.”

+The Deployment says: “I will manage every Pod that has the label app=nginx.”

+Then the Pod template says: “Every Pod I create will have the label app=nginx.”

+That’s how they match — and Kubernetes keeps track of which Pods belong to this Deployment.

+Kubernetes still needs the selector.matchLabels to formally connect:

+Deployment → ReplicaSet → Pod

+This makes the system modular, scalable, and safe for updates.